haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 - [Conclusion] []

 ##<a id="overview"> </a>Overview ##
 Windows Azure is an open cloud platform that runs both Microsoft as well as non-Microsoft software which  includes operating systems, application servers, messaging middleware as well as SQL and NoSQL databases from both commercial and open source models.
 Building resilient services on public clouds including Azure requires careful planning and deliberate architecture for both applications servers as well storage layers.
-Cassandra°Øs distributed storage architecture naturally helps in building highly available systems that are fault tolerant for cluster failures.
+Cassandra‚Äôs distributed storage architecture naturally helps in building highly available systems that are fault tolerant for cluster failures.
 Cassandra is a cloud scale NoSQL database maintained by Apache Software Foundation at cassandra.apache.org; Cassandra is written in Java and hence runs on both on Windows as well as Linux platforms.

 The focus of this article is to show Cassandra deployment on Ubuntu as a single and multi-data center cluster leveraging Windows Azure Virtual Machines and Virtual Networks.
 The cluster deployment for production optimized workloads is out of scope of this article as it requires multi-disk node configuration, appropriate ring topology design and data modeling to support the needed replication, data consistency, throughput and high availability requirements.